Logos and vehicles from new EV brands preparing to enter the Canadian market

 Zeekr's Expected Canadian Lineup

-Zeekr 007 — A midsize sedan with a minimalist, tech-forward interior and CATL's latest battery technology.
-The 007 is positioned against the Tesla Model 3 and Polestar 2, but with a more distinctive design.
-Expected around $40,000-$50,000 CAD.
+• Zeekr 007 — A midsize sedan with a minimalist, tech-forward interior and a strong value proposition in overseas-market discussions.
+The 007 is typically positioned against the Tesla Model 3 and Polestar 2, but Canadian battery details, trim mix, and pricing should still be treated as forecast rather than confirmed.

 Zeekr's Canadian Strategy